 After your first full day in Split, you’ll likely want a relaxing beach day and probably wondering about beaches in Split.
 Walk about 1000m along the port area where all the ships are, before staying left and walking up a small hill where and plop down at the first beach called Bačvice beach.
 Here you can rent a beach chair and an umbrella for a few Kuna.

 If you’re up for something more adventurous, then I suggest visiting the Blue Cave with the Blue Cave tour – the best way to reach this is with an 8 hour day excursion which departs Split at 8am, goes to the Blue Cave, hidden beach Stiniva, swimming & jumping at the Green cave, Budikovac beach, relaxing on the Palmizana hell islands, exploring the old town of Hvar on island Hvar before returning to Split for 110€ per person. **You could take a ferry boat to Vis before taking a bus to the other side of the island before finding another boat to take you to the island of Bisevo for the Blue Caves but ferry times will be difficult.
+Doing a day excursion to Korcula is also a popular option while visiting Split.

 - There is also a Blue Lagoon tour and a visit to the island of Solta.